langtonhugh/website_academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently working to promote and develop [open science practices](https://www.nwo.nl/en/open-science), [FAIR data](https://www.go-fair.org/fair-principles/), [reproducibility](https://www.ncbi.nlm.nih.gov/books/NBK547546/) and [software sustainability](https://www.software.ac.uk/) at the [Amsterdam UMC](https://www.amsterdamumc.org/en/organization/amsterdam-umc.htm).
+I am a [former researcher in crime and policing](https://scholar.google.com/citations?user=GKweRb8AAAAJ&hl=en&oi=ao), currently working to promote and develop open science practices and computational reproducibility at the [Amsterdam University Medical Center](https://www.amsterdamumc.org/en/organization/amsterdam-umc.htm).

-This website provides an overview of my ongoing work.
-If you'd like to speak about any of the above, or collaborate on an open data project, please [get in touch](https://www.samlangton.info/#contact)!
+If you'd like to speak about any of the above, or collaborate on an open (crime) data project, please [get in touch](https://www.samlangton.info/#contact)!